mrheinen/lophiid/SCRIPTING.md

  * setBody(string) - This will set the respose body to the given value.
  * setBody() - This will return the body as a string.
  * addHeader(string, string) - This will set the given header
+ * setStatusCode(int) - This will set the status code

 These two are necessary because the body is stored in []bytes which is hard to handle in Javascript.